TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    "What is a service?" from Symfony: In Symfony, everything that is instantiated through the service container (both directly via :php:`$container->get()` and indirectly via DI) *is a service*.
 These are many things - for instance controllers are services, as well as
    - non static - utilities, repositories and obvious classes like mailers and similar.
+To emphasize:
+   Not only classes named with a :php:`*Service` suffix are services but basically anything.
 It does not matter much if those services are stateless or not.
 Controllers, for instance, are usually *not* stateless. ((this is just a configuration detail from this point of view.))
    Note the TYPO3 core does not strictly follow this in all cases yet, but strives